-The Shortcuts Way For Life is the pursuit of natural means of fixing things.
+The Shortcuts Way of Living is the pursuit of natural means of fixing things.

 With respect to internal parasites, getting busy sooner is a good idea.